Tracardi/tracardi/README.md

 [Tracardi](http://www.tracardi.com)  is a open-source Customer Data Platform.

-TRACARDI is an AP-first solution, low-code / no-code platform aimed at any e-commerce business that wants to start using user data for marketing purposes.
+TRACARDI is an API-first solution, low-code / no-code platform aimed at any e-commerce business that wants to start using user data for marketing purposes.
 If you own a brand new e-commerce platform or a legacy system you can integrate TRACARDI easily.
 Use TRACARDI for: